Tasman trail notes

 From the hut follow the Blue Lake Track up the West Branch Sabine River to its source.
 The route is forested and climbs steeply in places, in particular during the short final climb to the hut and lake.
 The track crosses several short avalanche risk zones.

-Blue Lake Hut is a popular side trip to the Travers/Sabine Circuit but tramper numbers do start to thin by this point.
+Blue Lake Hut is a popular side trip to the Travers/Sabine Circuit.

-Blue Lake Hut is no longer covered by the Backcountry Hut Pass from 30 September to 1st May each year.
-Hut tickets may still be used.
-The adult price for summer is now $20.
-The Backcountry Hut Pass can still be used for camping at any time
+Blue Lake Hut is NOT covered by the Backcountry Hut Pass from 1 Oct to 30 April each year.
+Buy a Hut ticket from DoC BEFORE your walk.
+The adult price for summer is now $25.
+The Backcountry Hut Pass can still be used for camping at any time.

-Help stop the spread of lindavia (lake snow) to Blue Lake
+Help stop the spread of lindavia (lake snow algae) to Blue Lake

 Show respect by not touching the water.
 Not touching the water in these lakes will also prevent the introduction of lindavia.
 You can swim and fill drink bottles in the Sabine River below the outlet of Blue Lake.